 Metal Printed Parts

-Owens Industries manufactures quality printed parts with unmatched precision.
-As a specialized metal 3D printed parts company, we excel at engineering parts with tight tolerances, complex geometries and challenging materials.
+Owens Industries machines and finishes quality 3D-printed parts with unmatched precision.
+As a specialized metal 3D printed parts machining company, we excel at finishing parts with tight tolerances, complex geometries and challenging materials.
 Every project supports performance under pressure, from aerospace propulsion systems to next-generation defense platforms.

-Our team works with clients nationwide to deliver functional components made from materials like Inconel, nickel alloys, rhenium, cobalt-rhenium and molybdenum, 3D printed to tolerances as tight as ±0.0001".
-Owens produces parts others avoid, including cobalt-rhenium thrusters, rhenium optical housings and nickel gimbals.
+Our team works with clients nationwide to deliver functional components made from materials like Inconel, nickel alloys, rhenium, cobalt-rhenium and molybdenum, 3D printed and machined to tolerances as tight as ±0.0001".
+Owens machines 3D-printed parts others avoid, including cobalt-rhenium thrusters, rhenium optical housings and nickel gimbals.
 Contact us today for a quote.

 $ Request a Quote